Posted by Ramos Law Group, PLLC | Divorce

 Regardless of what route is taken in obtaining a final divorce decree, it is important to understand the legal implications of this crucial document.
 While it represents the end of your marriage, it also sets the stage for the post-divorce rights and responsibilities of the parties.
 Every final divorce decree is different, so you should rely on your Texas divorce lawyer to explain the details.
 An overview is also helpful.

 Legal Effect Of A Final Divorce Decree In Texas

-Whenever a judge assigns his or her signature to a court document, the order has the effect of law.
-It may be a private law that applies only to those who are parties to the proceeding, but both are obligated to comply with the legal requirements contained within the order.
-Regardless of the fact that the divorce case has concluded, many legal obligations will continue – potentially for several years depending on the issue.
+Whenever a judge signs a court document, the order has the effect of law.
+It may be a private law that applies only to the parties to the proceeding, but both are obligated to comply with the legal requirements contained within the order.
+Although the divorce case has concluded, many legal obligations will continue – potentially for several years, depending on the issue.
 Breaking this private law, whether intentionally or by mistake, can lead to serious consequences.
-In addition, a violation of the final divorce decree by one party opens the door to legal action by the other as described below.
+In addition, a violation of the final divorce decree by one party opens the door to legal action by the other.

 Topics Covered In A Texas Final Divorce Decree

 Once you know the impact of the court’s order, you should be aware of what terms and issues will be included in it.
 Your final Texas divorce decree will provide for:

 - Property Division: Texas is a community property state that follows the rule of equitable distribution of assets.
 This means that property is separated into what was acquired during the marriage and items that each individual owned beforehand.
 Then, assets are divided according to the interests of equity, i.e., fairness.